Media studies: Poland

 According to the Zeszyty Prasoznawcze, translated to Press Journals in English, one of the "architects" of media studies in Poland is Professor Walery Pisarek.
 Pisarek spent over 40 years of his career studying how topics such as persuasion, language, and propaganda intersect with media studies and linguistics, specifically in Poland.
+He was capable of speaking four languages, including Polish, German, Russian, and English.
+Many of his academic studies were translated into those languages, in addition to French.
+Originating from the year 1964, Pisarek taught and lectured at various universities such as Jagiellonian University, University of Warsaw, University of Silesia, The Pontifical University of John Paul II.
+He sought “linguistic correctness”, and wanted to spread these ideas among the youth.
 This focus on linguistics also led to Pisarek's support of the Polish Language Act, a piece of legislation that protected the Polish language and its use while also promoting the Polish culture and history.